Kyle A. Emmitte, PhD

 Education & Experience:

 I received a BS in chemistry from Texas A&M University in 1996 and a PhD in Organic Chemistry from the University of North Carolina at Chapel Hill in 2001.
 I joined the Oncology Medicinal Chemistry group at GlaxoSmithKline in RTP, North Carolina in 2002.
 While at GSK, I was a member of multiple interdisciplinary teams focused on the discovery of novel small molecule ATP-competitive kinase inhibitors for the treatment of cancer.
 In 2008, I joined the Vanderbilt University Medical Center as Research Assistant Professor and the Vanderbilt Center for Neuroscience Drug Discovery as Associate Director of Medicinal Chemistry.
-While at Vanderbilt, I led several research efforts directed toward the design of novel small molecule allosteric modulators of G-protein coupled receptors for the treating disorders of the central nervous system.
-I joined the faculty of the UNT System College of Pharmacy as Associate Professor in July 2015.
+While at Vanderbilt, I led several research efforts directed toward the design of novel small molecule allosteric modulators of G-protein coupled receptors for the treatment of disorders of the central nervous system.
+I joined the faculty of the HSC College of Pharmacy as Associate Professor in July 2015.
 In September 2018, I was promoted to Professor with tenure and accepted the position as Chair of the Department of Pharmaceutical Sciences.

 Teaching Areas & Interests: